MohamedElashri/resume/resume.typ

   project: "Masters Research",
   date: "2018 - 2020",
   location: "Duluth, MN",
-  summary: "Done search for magnetic monopole analysis and maintaining Collboration Software",
+  summary: "Done search for magnetic monopole analysis and maintaining Collaboration Software",
   details: [
     - Doing a search analysis for magnetic monopoles at *NOvA* collaboration.
     - Developing and maintaining several internal software packages used by other members.